 Czech Car Brands

 The Czech Republic has very strong roots in the automotive industry: in terms of the number of cars produced per capita, it is the leader, second only to Slovakia.
 The country ranks sixth in Europe in terms of transportation production.
-Particularly rapid growth has been observed in the XXI century: the Czech Republic has become one of the top twenty countries producing more than 1 million cars per year.
+Particularly rapid growth has been observed in the XXI century: the Czech Republic has become one of the top twenty countries producing more than 1 million cars annually.

 What are Czech automobile brands?